 Having your bank account frozen can be scary and stressful when your credit card is being denied and your checks are bouncing.

 A creditor freezing your bank account can be an incredibly unpleasant situation, especially if you’re not expecting it.
-You may not even realize that you owe money to someone or that a creditor has sued you.
+As the account holder, you may not even realize that you owe money to someone or that a creditor has sued you.
 Understanding what happens, why it happens, and what to do about it can help you in these stressful circumstances.

 Why would a creditor freeze your bank account?

 Your bank account can be frozen when you are sued, lose the lawsuit, and get a judgment against you.
+This could be a lawsuit from a credit card company, debt collector, or another type of financial institution.
 The creditor then is enforcing the judgment to collect the funds owed to them.

 Getting a judgment